We train you like the life you save will be ours!

 ► Can I take consecutive Standard First Aid recertifications?

 - No, under WSIB regulations you can only take one recertification and your next course would need to be the full, 2 day course.
-Source: WSIB Frequently Asked Questions - How often does training need to be renewed
+Source: First Aid requirement FAQs - How often does training need to be renewed

-► Are First Responder, Emergency Medical Responder, Wilderness First Aid or Advanced Wilderness First Aid recognised by WSIB?
+► Are First Responder, Emergency Medical Responder, Wilderness First Aid or Advanced Wilderness First Aid recognized by WSIB?

 - Yes.
-WSIB now recognises these courses as meeting or exceeding the requirements of Standard First Aid.
+WSIB now recognizes these courses as meeting or exceeding the requirements of Standard First Aid.

 ► Where can I find information on WSIB 1101, the First Aid regulations for Ontario?